Opthea (ASX:OPT): It’s a tragedy to see the dream is (most likely) over after poor Phase 3 data

 And it was a trial of 366 patients across 110 sites worldwide – so the result clearly was no mere fluke.
 Opthea also recorded good results in a clinical trial against Diabetic Macular Oedema (DME), unveiled in 2020.

-Although drugs that pass Phase 2 are more likely to succeed than fail, Phase 3 still needs to be done.
-Opthea did not commence this phase until 2021, but has made progress.
-It is running 2 trials with nearly 1,000 each.
-Enrollment has been completed in both of them, and with a 52-week treatment period, results from the first trial are expected in the March quarter of 2025, while the second is due in the June quarter.
-The company is targeting a 5.7 letter change in BCVA from baseline at 24 weeks – essentially how many more letters can a patient read on that typical letter chart you read at your eye check ups.
+Although drugs that pass Phase 2 are more likely to succeed than fail, Phase 3 still needs to be done and there’s no guarantee they’ll work.
+Opthea finally started the path in 2021 when it began recruitment and opted to run 2 separate trials with nearly 1,000 each.
+The company’s target was a 5.7 letter change in BCVA from baseline at 24 weeks – essentially how many more letters can a patient read on that typical letter chart you read at your eye check ups.

 By Christmas 2023, Carlyle had committed to providing its partner with the balance of the non-dilutive funding not already sent across, with the final tranche amounting to US$35m making the total US$120m.
 And right after Christmas, a new anonymous co-investor joined this deal, promising to contribute US$50m of its own.
 A further US$113.2m was raised in June 2024 that is expected to see the company through the current clinical phase.